rwpenney/cryptmount/README.md

 encryption format by default.

-More elaborate situations can be handled by manual editing of the filesystem definition, typically in `/etc/cryptmount/cmtab` or `/usr/local/etc/cryptmount/cmtab`.
+More elaborate situations can be handled by manual editing of the filesystem definition, typically in `/etc/cryptmount/cmtab`.
 For example, an entry of the form:
 ```
     crypt {
         dev=/home/crypt.fs dir=/mnt/crypt